beergrillers/beergrillers/README.md

 ## 🚀 Projects
 - 🌐 Portfolio is work in progress
-- 💡 Visible in my github profile
+- 💡 Visible in my github profile or repositories

 ---